-But power outages also cause long-term damage that isn't so obvious.
+But loss of power also cause long-term damage that isn't so obvious.
 A complete power loss at a remote site can affect your gear - and your business - even after power is restored.

-Here are some of the top hidden damages caused by power outages.
+Here are some of the top hidden damages caused by lost power.
 Consider these 5 good reasons why you need a bulletproof power monitoring and power backup plan.